Ajorian/Git-Internals/README.md

 As you can see in the picture, we have some 'objects' (circles) with the ability to point to other objects, as well as some arrows (ptr1, ptr2, etc.) that can point to these objects.
 But wait!
 What is a pointer, and why is it important to us?

 In brief, a pointer is essentially a SHA-1 hash of a Git object.
 It holds significant importance as it appears throughout the Git internal structure, including data fields of certain objects and files such as the one that stores branches.

+## Objects and Pointers
+Git has three types of objects, namely Blobs, Trees, and Commits.
+It's worth noting that these objects are represented as files stored within the .git/objects folder.
+They adhere to a specific naming convention, whereby the name of an object corresponds to the SHA-1 hash of its content.
+Importantly, this SHA-1 hash serves as a pointer to the respective object.
+So when you see these SHA-1 hashes you can think of them as simple pointers!